The Private Equity Review: South Korea

 Registered private equity funds

-As at September 2020, a total of 797 PEFs were registered with the Financial Supervisory Service (FSS).3 In 2019, there were 206 newly registered PEFs, which is a similar number as 2018.
-Despite the total number of newly registered PEFs being higher in 2019, the actual combined value of capital invested in these PEFs (i.e., the total commitment amount) of 15.6 trillion won is 0.8 trillion won lower than the equivalent figure of 16.4 trillion won from 2018.
-This indicates there were a substantial number of PEFs registered to participate in smaller-sized deals.
-The total commitment amount increased from 83.4 trillion won in 2019 to 92.1 trillion won in the first three quarters of 2020.
+As at September 2021, a total of 981 PEFs were registered with the Financial Supervisory Service (FSS).3 In 2020, there were 218 newly registered PEFs, which is 12 more than that of 2019.
+The combined value of capital anchored in these PEFs (i.e., the total commitment amount) amounted to 17.9 trillion won in 2020, which is 2.3 trillion won more than the equivalent figure of 2019, and the total commitment amount newly invested for the first three quarters of 2021 amounted to 10.9 trillion won.

 Registered general partners of private equity funds

-As at December 2019, a total of 304 general partners (GPs) were registered with the FSS, 210 of which being full-time GPs.
-The remaining 94 GPs are comprised of existing financial institutions, start-up investment companies and new technology companies.
-This constitutes an increase in overall GP registration compared with 2018 of 50 registrations, 42 of which being full-time GPs.
-Full-time GPs account for 69.1 per cent of all newly registered GPs (66.1 per cent in the case of 2018), which shows an increase in the proportion of full-time GPs.
+As at December 2020, a total of 337 general partners (GPs) were registered with the FSS, 245 of which being full-time GPs.
+The remaining 92 GPs comprise existing financial institutions, start-up investment companies and new technology companies.
+Full-time GPs account for 100 per cent of all newly registered GPs (69.1 per cent in the case of 2019), which shows an increase in the proportion of full-time GPs, and financial institution GPs had decreased in number by two.

-The largest private equity funds set up by major GPs in Korea in terms of committed capital are as follows: a 3.018 trillion won fund set up by MBK Partners called MBK V; a 2.540 trillion won fund set up by MBK Partners called MBK III; a 1.827 trillion won fund set up by Hahn & Company called Hahn & Company III-1; and a 1.581 trillion won fund set up by IMM Private Equity called IMM Rose Gold IV.
+The largest private equity funds set up by leading PE houses in Korea in terms of committed capital are as follows: a 3.018 trillion won fund set up by MBK Partners called MBK V; a 2.540 trillion won fund set up by MBK Partners called MBK III; a 1.827 trillion won fund set up by Hahn & Company called Hahn & Company III-1; and a 1.581 trillion won fund set up by IMM Private Equity called IMM Rose Gold IV.

 ii Operation of the market